AWT1 at a glance

 ...no, it is not another spread spectrum or echo hiding technique...

 A high-level description of the patented watermarking algorithm implemented in AWT1 is described in the AWT1 User Guide (PDF), section 2.

 Pros and cons

 The main apparent disadvantage of the scheme is the requirement to have an original audio stream to decode the watermark.
-However, this requirement represents a security feature because it prevents third parties from extracting and even detecting watermark in watermarked file not having its original source.
+However, this requirement represents a security feature because it prevents third parties from extracting and even detecting watermark in watermarked file without having its original, not watermarked source.
 Additionally, such scheme demonstrates extreme robustness that is unreachable for any “blind watermarking” schemes that do not require the source.

 Due to the required accuracy of signals synchronization, the decoding generally takes longer than the encoding, with the time to decode being proportional to the audio file size.
 Fortunately, extraction of the watermark is generally a less frequent procedure than embedding.
 Also, typically you do not need to process whole 3-5 minute audio recordings to extract the watermark, as 15-40 seconds of audio will generally suffice (depending on payload size used).

 Watermarking data rate is quite high (12-30 bits per second, depending on parameters).

 Thanks to the simplicity of the whole idea behind the algorithm, the latter demonstrates extreme, almost insane watermark robustness that puts this algorithm step ahead of other competitive watermarking solutions.

 In order to demonstrate robustness and imperceptibility of AWT1 watermarks, a few audio samples are offered below.
 You may want to request the demo package of AWT1 that includes AWT1 encoder, decoder, convenient GUI tool and documentation, if you want to conduct your own experiments.

 Here are several source audio signals (WAV PCM, 44.1 Khz, 16 bit) that are used in this demonstration: